Pillar of Fire International: Founding

+Support for Ku Klux Klan and repudiation

 In the 1920s, 1930s, and 1940s, the Pillar of Fire Church was vocal in its support of the Ku Klux Klan, to an extent which was unique for a religious denomination.
 Alma White prolifically spoke and wrote of both her and the Pillar of Fire Church's support of the Klan and many of the Klan's principles including anti-Catholicism, white supremacy, antisemitism, nativism, and temperance.
 In 1943, shortly before her death, she and the Pillar of Fire Church significantly but not completely distanced themselves from the then discredited and nearly bankrupt Klan organization, but they still continued to promote many of the Klan's intolerant principles.
 In a 1920s sermon which she republished in 1943, she said We have no connection with the Klan organization.
 We endorse them in the principles for which they stand.
 However there is no room in our hearts for racial prejudice.

 However, White and the Pillar of Fire still advocated white supremacy in the same 1943 book-set which asserted their distaste for racial prejudice.
 In her chapter which was titled "White Supremacy" she wrote The slaveholder, in many instances, was as much to be pitied as the slaves.
-He, too, was a victim of the system. ... .Where the slaves were well treated they were happy and contented ...
+He, too, was a victim of the system. ...
+Where the slaves were well treated they were happy and contented ...
 But some radicals could never see this side of the question.
 They dwelt continually on the cruelties of a few hard taskmasters and ignored the good people who had the welfare of their dependents at heart.
-No matter what the better class of slave owners might do, they had to bear the stigma of cruelty with the worst of tyrants. ... .Where property rights are involved, supported by the government, the only safe and sane way to make wrongs right is by cool-headed procedure.She also said to the New Brunswick Daily Home News, "My people are not members of the Klan, but we agree with some of the things that they stand for to assert our American right of free speech.
+No matter what the better class of slave owners might do, they had to bear the stigma of cruelty with the worst of tyrants. ...
+Where property rights are involved, supported by the government, the only safe and sane way to make wrongs right is by cool-headed procedure.She also said to the New Brunswick Daily Home News, "My people are not members of the Klan, but we agree with some of the things that they stand for to assert our American right of free speech.
 We have always stood for one hundred percent Americanism and so does the Klan, so naturally we agree there."

 Additionally, the Pillar of Fire's pulpit and its printing operation were both extensively used to advocate many of the Klan's most intolerant values.
 In 1922, Bishop Alma White promoted the Klan in a sermon which she preached at the Pillar of Fire Church in Brooklyn, New York (which was coincidentally incinerated in the 1960 New York air disaster) and published that sermon in The Good Citizen.
-The speech was titled "Ku Klux Klan and Woman's Causes" and one section was subtitled "White Supremacy."
+The speech was titled "Ku Klux Klan and Woman's Causes" and one section was subtitled "White Supremacy".